-devastating critique of Medicare's Failure to support the needs of the most vulnerable elders.
+In the most recent Sunday New York Times, Jane Gross gives a devastating critiqueof Medicare’s Failure to support the needs of the most vulnerable elders.
 It is must reading for all who care for frail elders, policy makers, and Medicare officials.

 Ms. Gross indicts Medicare for generously funding many services that are harmful to frail elders, but providing little support for services that would actually help improve their quality of life.
 She notes that Medicare will pay for virtually any traditional disease focused treatment, irrespective of whether the treatment will actually help the patient.
 But it pays for virtually none of the supportive services, like a home health aide, that would actually help a frail disabled elder with basic activities of daily living.